 Medicare is extremely popular for senior citizens.
-It is paid for by a small tax, and it limits fees that are charged by enrolled doctors and practitioners for all services -- surgeries, ER visits, blood tests, MRI Exams, and hundreds of medical procedures.
+Funded by a small national tax, it limits the fees charged by enrolled doctors and practitioners for all services -- exams, ER visits, surgeries, blood tests, MRI/CAT Scans, and hundreds of medical procedures.

 Medicare covers 58 million Americans in 2021.
-Under Medicare, health care firms retain their privately-owned and privately-managed practices.
+Under Medicare, Health Care Firms and Doctors maintain privately-owned practices.
 They are not owned or managed, in any way, by the Federal Government.
-Medicare's responsibility is limited to fee regulation, streamlined administration, and a Single-Payer System of payment.
+Medicare's responsibility is limited to fee regulation, national enrollment of participating providers, and a Single-Payer System of Payment.

-1. Doctors, clinics and hospitals are quickly compensated,
+1. Hospitals, clinics and doctors are quickly compensated,

-2. Patients receive effective and timely treatment, and
+2. Patients receive timely and effective treatment, and

-However, the popular Federal Program has been hit by a 3-10% fraud rate -- because of criminal doctors and companies.
-The Government has fined and imprisoned hundreds of embezzling, record-falsifying, fake-charge-generating, and other criminal doctors.
+The popular Federal Program, however, has been hit with a 3-10% fraud rate -- due to criminal doctors and embezzling firms.
+The Government has fined and imprisoned hundreds of record-falsifying and embezzling HMO company doctors and managers.

-Here are just a few examples of greedy millionaires who have defrauded Medicare:
+A few examples of greedy millionaires, who defrauded Medicare, include:

-1. A Florida doctor is being prosecuted for embezzling $2.1 billion from Medicare,
+1. A Florida doctor is now being indicted for embezzling $2.1 billion from Medicare,

-2. A Florida doctor was imprisoned for embezzling $26 million from Medicare,
+2. A Florida doctor has been imprisoned for embezzling $26 million from Medicare,

-3. A Texas doctor was imprisoned 5 years for Medicare fraud.
+3. A Texas doctor has been imprisoned 5 years for Medicare fraud.

-Those who argue for "Wall Street's Approach" to health care -- in favor of unlimited wealth for millionaire doctors and firms -- are often completely blind to the poverty, lack of affordable health care, deaths, and anguish of unprotected working families.
+Those who argue for "Wall Street's Approach" to health care -- in favor of unlimited wealth for millionaire doctors and firms -- have been utterly ignorant of the deaths, poverty, lack of affordable health care, and anguish of poor working families.